imikay/IGeTui/README.md

 IGeTui
 ======

-Push notification lib for Chinses push notification provider 个推
+Push notification lib for Chinese push notification provider 个推.

+Unfinished, contribute if you want.